-The School of Public Health does not currently offer any undergraduate minors.
-However, students in the Bachelor of Arts in Public Health may choose to pursue a minor offered in another UIC college with permission of that college.
-Students interested in pursuing a minor, should first discuss their interest with their Advisor.
+Students in the School of Public Health may choose to pursue a minor offered in another UIC college with permission of that college.
+Students interested in pursuing a minor should first discuss their interest with their Advisor.
 As the final determination of whether the student has fulfilled the minor requirements will be made by the college/department that offers that minor and not the School of Public Health, students are advised to consult their minor department for review of minor requirements.